Zantop International Airlines

 Zantop International Airlines, Inc. was a United States charter operator, originally uncertificated by the Civil Aeronautics Board (CAB), the now defunct Federal agency that, at the time, tightly regulated almost all US air transport.
 ZIA escaped CAB regulation by not being a common carrier, but originally worked exclusively for the Big Three automakers, transporting parts.
 In 1977 it received its certification as a supplemental air carrier from the CAB.
 ZIA was incorporated in May 1972 as a Michigan corporation, the stock of which was predominantly owned by the Zantop family.

+Freight airline Trans Continental Airlines also originated from the bankruptcy of Universal, with the involvement of the Zantops, as related below.

 See External links for a very good photo of the Zantop hub operation at night at Willow Run Airport.

 History

 Context

 The Zantop brothers, Duane, Howard and Lloyd, started a fixed-base operator in 1946 called Zantop Flying Service, which was incorporated in 1956 as Zantop Air Transport, an uncertificated airline or Part 45 carrier (an airline that was not a common carrier).
 In 1962 it was certificated as a supplemental air carrier.
 In 1966, the brothers sold out to a new owner which renamed the business Universal Airlines.
 In May 1972, financial difficulties caused Universal Airlines to cease operations.